 A GUIDE TO HELP YOU IN YOUR SEARCH FOR A PLACE TO LIVE, OR INVEST, IN NEWCASTLE, LAKE MACQUARIE OR MAITLAND

 Development in East Maitland started in 1833, ten years after West Maitland.
-Learning from the issues of the west’s disorganisation, the east was deliberately designed with plenty of space for public services and housing.
+Learning from the issues of the west, the east was deliberately designed with plenty of space for public services and housing.

 Why rent in East Maitland?

-Stockland Green Hills is the areas major shopping centre and boasts a range of major retailers including supermarkets and department stores.
-The centre is undergoing development that will see even more retailers move to the area offering more department stores with designer brands.
+Stockland Green Hills is the area’s major shopping centre and features a range of major retailers including supermarkets and department stores.
+The centre is undergoing a major development that will see even more retailers move to the area.
 The development will double the size of the current shopping centre and includes a new entertainment and dining precinct.

 “From the High street you can hop on a train at Victoria Street Station and take the Hunter Line east into Newcastle, or west to Scone.”

 Just north of Green Hills, along the High Street, is a collection of smaller shops and cafés offering a quieter shopping and dining experience.
-From the High street you can hop on a train at Victoria Street Station and take the Hunter Line east into Newcastle, or west to Scone.
+You can also hop on a train at Victoria Street Station and take the Hunter Line east into Newcastle, or west to Scone.

-East Maitland offers two primary schools, Maitland East Primary and St Joseph’s Primary.
-It also has two high schools, Maitland High and Maitland-Grossmann High.
-Maitland High was once a boy’s school while Maitland-Grossman a girl’s school, nowadays they are both co-ed state run schools.
+East Maitland has two primary schools, East Maitland Public and St Joseph’s Primary.
+It is also home to two high schools, Maitland High and Grossmann High.
+Maitland High was once a boy’s school while Grossman was only for girls, although nowadays they are both co-ed schools.

-East Maitland is home to former prison, Maitland Gaol.
-Although not in use anymore, the gaol still sees lots of visitors in the form of tourists and the occasional ghost hunter.
-The gaol was opened in 1843 and has grizzly history of capital punishment and prison riots, however, it was closed back in 1998 and is a fascinating spot to learn about the area’s history.
-The gaol is just one of East Maitland’s historical buildings.
-The East Maitland Heritage walk covers 28 sites within the suburb.
+East Maitland is also the location of former maximum security prison, Maitland Gaol.
+Although not in use anymore, the gaol is a popular tourist attraction and magnet for ghost hunters.
+The gaol was opened in 1843 and has a grizzly history of capital punishment and prison riots, however, it was closed in 1998.
+It is also one of the 28 historical buildings featured in the East Maitland Heritage walk.